skrattaren/apf.rst/apf.rst

 + [p.
 52] "'Wstfgl?' said Agnes."

-  The earliest occurrence of this non-word that anyone has yet reported is in "`Asterix the Legionary`_", when Obelix catches sight of the beautiful Fabella.
+  The earliest occurrence of this non-word that anyone has yet reported is in **Asterix the Legionary**, when Obelix catches sight of the beautiful Fabella.
 Terry says: "You've got me there...
 I thought I'd just strung together some letters!"